RedisLabs/redislabs-docs/content/rc/security/single-sign-on/_index.md

 - [SAML SSO]({{<relref "/rc/security/single-sign-on/saml-sso">}})

   You can use any identity provider to integrate with Redis Enterprise Cloud as long as it supports the SAML protocol.
-You can also refer to these integration guides for several popular identity providers with SAML support:
+You can also refer to these integration guides for several popular identity providers:

   - [Auth0 SAML integration]({{<relref "/rc/security/single-sign-on/saml-sso/saml-integration-auth0">}})
   - [AWS IAM Identity Center SAML integration]({{<relref "/rc/security/single-sign-on/saml-sso/saml-integration-aws-identity-center">}})